 Katya adds a few simple escapes, bear hug behind, raise your arms, stomp the guy's arch, drop down to slip the hold.
 In a choke, dip chin hard to chest, bite the crap out of any available body part, reach behind, get to his eyes.
 A thumb in an eye socket is going to make him let go instantly.
 If you think taking an attacker's eyes is too brutal, then you're free to get raped or murdered.
-The person who understands the only rule, a street fight has no rules, wins.
+The person who understands the only rule, there are no rules, wins.

 At the end of the fight sessions, there are bruises, sore ribs, sometimes a bloody nose.
 Over the months, they develop an immunity, a mental callus, they can go longer and harder.
 No street or bar fight lasts longer than a few minutes, somebody quits, people intervene.
 It isn't a marathon, it's a forty yard dash, a hundred at most.
 When the girls can go at it for ten minutes straight, no breaks, no rounds, just bob, weave, hit and get hit, Katya says enough.

 "If we can go that hard for that long, it's three times longer than any real fight we might have.
 More punishment is not productive."

 Ellen, "Don't hurt my feelings any.
 Katja's got a right cross that could flatten a full growed bull.
 I see stars when she connects and I'm wearin' headgear."